Can you make money with a food blog?…

 Sure you can!

-There are tons of food bloggers who are earning a decent income with their food blogs, which is why there are huge numbers of food blogs online.
+There are tons of food bloggers who are earning a decent income from their food blogs, which is why there are huge numbers of food blogs online.

 David Lebovitz, Dorie Greenspan and Deb Perelman are considered to be food blogging gurus.
 They have got there by actively blogging pretty much since people first started using the internet.